qlik-oss/core-website/docs/tutorials/data-loading.md

 # Loading Data

-In this tutorial, you will learn how to load data into your document, and some important considerations to keep in mind while loading data in a scalable environment.
+Start loading data into your document by working through a data load workflow using OAuth2.0 or the GRPC protocol.

 ## Prerequisites